CMSgov/bluebutton-site-static/_drafts/Installing-a-Nodejs-client-application.md

 - */redirect*.

-If you want to run your client application communicating to the sandbox environment from your local desktop running on the default Node.js port you would use a redirect_uri of:
+If you want to run your client application communicating with the sandbox environment from your local desktop running on the default Node.js port you would use a redirect_uri of:

 - http://localhost:8001/redirect